Our Mission Statement:

 We believe that He pre-existed with God the Father before His birth in Bethlehem...that he was supernaturally conceived by the Holy Spirit in the body of the virgin Mary...that He lived a totally sinless and perfect life...that He died on the cross for the sins of the whole world... that He was buried and supernaturally raised to life from the grave and declared the victorious Son of God over sin, death, and hell...that He is presently seated at the right hand of God in the place of authority in heaven...that He is coming back to the earth soon to bodily resurrect the dead in Christ and to rapture every living believer to be carried to heaven with Him.

 John 3:16; Colossians 1:17; Isaiah 7:14; Luke 2:26-38; 1 Peter 2:22, 24; Romans 1:1-4; Hebrews 7:25; 1 Thessalonians 4:13-18.

 4. We believe in the Holy Spirit.

 We believe that the Holy Spirit is the third Person of the Trinity, equal with God the Father and God the Son.
 We believe that the Holy Spirit convicts the sinner, regenerates the sinner, indwells and seals the believer at the point of initial salvation and that He fills and empowers the believer in order that He may live a holy and fruitful life.
 We believe every Christian should live under the control of the Holy Spirit of God.
 We believe that the evidence of the fullness or control of the Holy Spirit is in living a godly, holy, fruitful, and witnessing life.
-We believe that the baptism of the Holy Spirit is an experience that takes place at the time of salvation and is not separate from salvation.
+We believe that the baptism in the Holy Spirit is an experience that takes place at the time of salvation and is not a second work of grace, separate from salvation.